zoeeechu/TubeBlocker/README.md

 feel free to add to this list or make it more efficient, due to how messy the process was it probabaly is blocking somethings that might not need to be...

+## known issues

+sometimes youtube will scroll lock.. its weird if anyone can find whats locking it please feel free to help